 Getting Appointed Executor

-If the assets in the estate are over $100,000 when there is no surviving spouse an Executor must be named by the court to handle the estate.
+If the are over $100,000 when there is no surviving spouse an Executor must be named by the court to handle the estate.
 The Nevada probate court provides simplified processes for some smaller estates.
 The Executor must be appointed and Letters Testamentary granted by the court so the Executor can begin the process of settling the estate.